 When starting a new construction project, owners, developers, architects, and engineers play a critical role in planning for the long-term health and safety of all workers involved in the project.
 Equally as important, employers, contractors, and workers need to understand their responsibilities when working near high-voltage electrical equipment and conductors.

-Workers are responsible for promoting health and safety on worksites and ensuring their safety by understanding and following the work arrangements and procedures.
+Workers are responsible for ensuring their own safety and the safety of others by following safe work procedures.

 The hierarchy of controls